Spend Your Summer in Washington, D.C.

 USC in D.C.
 Summer Dialogue Institute

 USC in D.C.
-Ad-Hoc Summer Courses
+Summer Curated General Education Courses

 Available classes for summer 2026 include:

 D.C.
-Summer Housing
+Summer Housing-Only Option

 Students participating in one of the academic programs listed above are guaranteed a spot in USC housing in D.C.
-Students who elect to intern in D.C. but are not also participating in an academic program at the Capital Campus are also eligible for housing, as spots are available.
+Students who elect to intern in D.C. but who are not participating in an academic program at the Capital Campus are also eligible for housing, as spots are available.

 USC housing in D.C. consists of fully-furnished, move-in-ready apartments located at the Meridian Gallery Place, 450 Massachusetts Ave NW: